chalabala - Fotolia

 The service’s data function has had to move at great speed during the crisis, which has proved the value of its use of Qlik business intelligence software, says Mortimore’s colleague Vivienne Parsons, specialist business analyst at the SCAS NHS Foundation Trust.
 Speed, but also being able to join up different data stores, such as those from Ordnance Survey – location data is crucial to an ambulance operation.

-“Because we would struggle if we did everything on our own data, because we’re not sited.
-And the engine behind Qlik very quickly allows you to join datasets, such as government datasets.
+“We would struggle if we did everything on our own data, because we’re not sited.
+The engine behind Qlik very quickly allows you to join datasets, such as government datasets,” she adds.

 “We pull so much from the government because there’s this lag between confirmed cases and acuity going up.
-So, if we can keep monitoring the government data, we generally see a two to three-week gap between it hitting the healthcare economy.
+So, if we can keep monitoring the government data, we generally see a two- to three-week gap between it hitting the healthcare economy,” says Parsons.

 “If you don’t study that government data, you lose that early warning indicator of what might be heading your way.
 In terms of joining up datasets, that’s really important to us.
 I think we’ve opened our eyes a lot to these external things.”